How Git makes software development better and easier.

 When you know all the features, when they are added to a product roadmap, and the development team is ready, then Git may come into play.

-Product, Quality Assurance, design, and engineering hold a feature kick-off meeting to get a shared understanding of what a feature will be.
-So, the project scope defines what tasks the feature needs to be broken down into to complete it.
+Product, Quality Assurance, design, and engineering teams hold a feature kick-off meeting to get a shared understanding of what a feature will be.
+So, the project scope defines what tasks the feature needs to be broken down into before the team can complete it.
 These tasks (user stories) are then assigned to individual developers.

 Here Git starts to fit up into your Agile workflow.
 Branching is straightforward.
 It allows teams to easily collaborate inside one codebase.
-While creating a branch, developers have their own isolated version of the codebase where they can make changes.
+While creating a branch, developers have their own isolated version of the codebase which they can change.

 2. Take the advantage of testing multiple branches individually